mozilla/policy-templates/docs/index.md

 }'/>
 ```
 If you are using custom ADMX and ADML administrative templates in Intune, you can use this OMA-URI instead
-to workaround the limit on the length of strings.
+to work around the limit on the length of strings.
 Put all of your JSON on one line.

 OMA-URI:
 ```